Therapy Can Help...

 I have worked in both professional and charitable roles, which have included helping and supporting others.
 This encouraged my decision to change course to work solely as a therapist.

-My work as a therapist has involved working with people from all walks of life and backgrounds who have a diverse range of experiences and mental health needs.
+Working as an accredited therapist has involved me working with people from all walks of life and backgrounds who have a wide range of experiences and mental health needs.

 In qualifying to become a therapist/counsellor, I have completed my therapy training in London at Birkbeck University and the Mary Ward Centre.
 I obtained a Level 4 Dip.
 In Therapeutic Counselling and a Level 5 in Attachment-based Psychotherapy.

-In addition, I am trained in many therapies, including attachment patterns and anger management.
-Which can help with many health challenges and symptoms relating to: Addiction, Abuse, Anxiety, Anger Management, Bereavement, Depression, Identity, Loneliness, Learning Disabilities, Low Confidence and Self-Esteem, Low Moods, Depressive Thoughts and Feelings, Imposter Syndrome, Relationship Styles/Patterns, Family Conflicts, and Stress.
+All of the therapies I am trained can help with many health challenges and symptoms relating to: Addiction, Abuse, Anxiety, Anger Management, Bereavement, Depression, Identity, Loneliness, Learning Disabilities, Low Confidence and Self-Esteem, Low Moods, Depressive Thoughts and Feelings, Imposter Syndrome, Relationship Styles/Patterns, Family Conflicts, and Stress.

-In counselling, I believe it is paramount for a client to feel safe to share openly about their troubles, desires or greatest regrets.
-That’s why in my practice, I offer a calm, kind, and safe environment.
-This way, a client can talk explicitly about the difficult experiences they are facing.
+In counselling, I believe it is paramount for a client to feel safe enough to share their vulnerabilities, which could relate to their troubles, desires or greatest regrets.
+In my practice, when working with a client, I offer a calm, kind, patient, and safe environment.
+This way, a client in their own time can talk explicitly about the difficult experiences they are facing.

-Together, we can explore your difficult experiences, as well as any behavioral patterns that could be infringing on your success.
-However, through therapy it can reveal positive qualities and attributes about yourself.
+Together, we can explore any feelings and behavioural patterns that could be infringing on your success.
+Additionally, through therapy, it can reveal positive qualities and attributes about yourself.
 This could also leave you feeling empowered and in control of your healing journey.

 Feel free to visit my page on how therapy can be helpful in supporting you to build a more fulfilling sense of self and enhance personal growth.